 - Hart Memorial Trophy: 2 times

 Messier was born in 1961.
-He started to practice hockey with his brother from an early age.
+He started practicing hockey with his brother at a young age.
 It did not take him long to reach the NHL.
 He made his debut in the big league with the Edmonton Oilers in 1978.

 Career Stats of Mark Messier